 The tools you need to make this are: mixing bowls, a spatula, and a muffin pan.
 Also, I recommend using a vegetable oil spray to grease the pan.
 This recipe starts out like many other baking recipes.
 I separated the wet and dry ingredients (see the recipe for details).
 I slowly incorporated the flour mixture into the wet mixture.
 Like magic, the batter came together.
 I added extra cinnamon and vanilla extract because I have no self-control.
 I filled each cup 3/4 of the way and directly added the crumb topping to each cup.

 The recipe yields a dozen (barely).
 So if you are making this for a family, you might want to double the recipe.
 Okay, onto the specifics…

-- 1 tbsp ground flaxseed + 2-3 tbsp water to make a flax egg
+1 tbsp ground flaxseed + 2-3 tbsp water (flax egg)

 - Preheat oven to 350o Fahrenheit.
 Prepare the flax egg by combing the flaxseed with water (let it rest for about 5 minutes).
 In a large bowl, mix together the dry ingredients (flour, baking powder, cinnamon, and salt).

 - Mix together the remaining wet ingredients (milk, vanilla extract, sugar, and oil).
 Slowly combine the dry ingredients with the wet ingredients.
 Add in chopped pear and continue to mix until the batter is smooth.
 The batter will be thicker.

 - To make the crumb topping.
 Mix together oats, cinnamon, brown sugar, chopped pear, and oil/vegan butter.
 The mixture should be clumpy.
 Grease the muffin pan and fill in each cup 3/4 of the way.
 Add the crumb mixture directly on top of each cup.